 Churchill Emeofa joined the Centre for Implementation Science, Health Service and Population Research Department, Institute of Psychiatry, Psychology & Neuroscience (IoPPN), King’s College London as business support administrator.
 He is a network engineer with a wealth of transferable knowledge gained in information technology, business and health sectors.
 He is a proven team player and he can balance multiple competing priorities to achieve strict deadlines.

 Naomi has experience of both Agile and Waterfall approaches to project implementations in public and private sector organisations from small entrepreneurial start-ups to large, multi-national corporations.
+She is passionate about improving access to evidence-based knowledge within education, the workplace and wider society.

 Nick joined the ARC South London team in January 2016, where he job shares with Michele Harris-Tafri.
 Together they manage the ARC’s communications channels, including newsletter, blog, Twitter account @ARC_S_L and website.
 They also promote the ARC’s education activities and advise on its wider communications and engagement strategies.
 Nick has more than 15 years’ editorial and communications experience in publishing and higher education.
 Before joining ARC South London, Nick worked at Queen Mary University of London for four years, where he was based in the PR team.
 He worked on publications, websites, led on the development of a content strategy, and developed case studies of impactful research.